jschmolli/intelligent-vase/README.md

 # intelligent-vase
 source for arduino mega 2560

-displays der humidity, temperature and moisture if moisture is to low it activates the waterpump
+displays humidity, temperature and moisture if moisture is to low it activates the waterpump